dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Building this automation is often something of an afterthought.
 Maybe the company has 20% time or something along those lines, but usually the time to automate is not prioritized.
 As is evident I think this is a mistake.
-An easy fix to the problem is to just hire people whose sole job it is to automate repetitive tasks or have the an "automation" duty similar to how on-call is shared.
+An easy fix to the problem is to just hire people whose sole job it is to automate repetitive tasks or have an "automation" duty similar to how on-call is shared.
-Exactly how much time should be delegated to automation will always differ as a function of scale, but at least the 10th hire should be automation.
-After that every 5-7 hires should be automation would be my rule of thumb.
+Exactly how much time should be delegated to automation will always differ as a function of scale.
+A rule of thumb is that at least the 10th hire should be automation.
+After that every 5-7 hires should be automation.

 ## Standards and processes